Game on! The $1,500 Asus ROG Zephyrus M16 is on sale at Best Buy

 The 16-inch Asus ROG Zephyrus M16 (GU603HM-211.ZM16) is one of the best gaming laptops we've uncovered in our never-ending search for the best Black Friday deals of 2021.
-Hunting for the ideal gaming rig is never an easy task, but this one is worth a gander for sure, and you can pick it up right now for less than $2K.
+Hunting for the ideal gaming rig is never an easy task, but this one is worth a gander for sure, and you can pick it up right now for hundreds less.

 Best Buy is shilling the Asus ROG Zephyrus M16 gaming laptop for $1,500.
-That's $350 off the regular price of $1,850, which will leave some extra coin for a few actual PC games.
-If 2021 is your year for rock-'em-sock-'em gaming, treat yourself to an upgrade with this Black Friday laptop deal, since it won't last for long.
+That's $350 off the regular price of $1,850, which will leave some extra coin for a few PC games.
+If 2021 is your year for rock 'em sock 'em gaming, treat yourself to an upgrade with this Black Friday laptop deal, since it won't last for long.

 Asus ROG Zephyrus M16 gaming laptop Black Friday deal